-At Brambles there is a range of clubs and activities for all pupils all year round: - Choir, Chess club, Arts and Craft and Cookery club.
+At Brambles there is a range of clubs and activities for all pupils.
 All key stages enjoy termly educational visits to local areas of interest, linked to class topic work.
 Children in upper school have the opportunity to attend a residential visit.
 We offer a termly reward such as a film and popcorn afternoon for all children who gain 100% attendance.

 We provide a morning club for the children whose parents/carers are in employment or training.
 Children can come into school and have a snack and take part in ICT/ sport activities before the start of the day.
+Similarly, the academy offers an after school wrap around care to support working parents and those in education themselves.

 The flowchart below illustrates the 3 strands of need covered within the Inclusion team area of responsibility.
 This is the full range of provision on offer at Brambles Primary Academy, and the professionals involved in delivering services and therapies to some of our children and families: